 How can you find out about potential sources of scholarships?

 Scholarship information is freely available from your high school guidance or counselor's office, local library, college library, college or career school financial aid office, and particularly the Internet.
 You don't need to pay for help in finding scholarship and financial aid information.
 Nor do you need to use a fee-based scholarship search service.
 Many of these so-called scholarship services or seminars are interested only in taking your money, not in helping your student locate and apply for actual scholarships.
-The Federal Trade Commission has posted useful tips for checking out scholarship search scams.
+The Federal Trade Commission has posted useful tips for checking out scholarship and financial aid scams.

 Can you find scholarships online?